Advances in Clinical and Experimental Medicine

 More information here: Guidance notes for registering a systematic review protocol with PROSPERO and here: PROSPERO registry for protocols of systematic reviews.

 The submitted manuscripts should meet the general standards and requirements agreed upon by the International Committee of Medical Journal Editors, known as “Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals”.
-They should also conform to the high-quality editorial procedures and practice (formulated by the Index Copernicus International Scientific Committee as Consensus Statement on Good Editorial Practice 2004).
+They should also conform to high-quality editorial procedures and practices (formulated by the Index Copernicus International Scientific Committee as Consensus Statement on Good Editorial Practice 2004).

-All research presented in papers accepted for publication in Adv Clin Exp Med should be conducted in strict adherence to rules, guidelines, international conventions/declarations and other regulations pertaining research on humans, animals and cell lines.
+All research presented in papers accepted for publication in Adv Clin Exp Med should be conducted in strict adherence to rules, guidelines, international conventions/declarations and other regulations pertaining to research on humans, animals and cell lines.

 Submission of manuscripts